osmocom/osmo-ggsn/README.md

 GIT Repository
 --------------

-You can clone from the official libosmocore.git repository using
+You can clone from the official osmo-ggsn.git repository using

-	git clone git://git.osmocom.org/openggsn.git
+	git clone git://git.osmocom.org/osmo-ggsn.git

-There is a cgit interface at http://git.osmocom.org/openggsn/
+There is a cgit interface at http://git.osmocom.org/osmo-ggsn/

 Documentation
 -------------